redhat-openstack/website/source/needsupdate/developertips.html.md

 ## Using virt-builder to quickly build a Fedora VM

-Ensure you have new enough libguestfs package
+Ensure you have new enough ( Fedora 19 and above) libguestfs package.

 Build it: